fabrika-ai/actions/README.md

 You can use any Actions from this repo, you can also create a new one.
 We are hosting your actions and make integration to GPT Assistants seemless.

 # Setup
-## How to Create your own Community Actions?
+## How to Create your own Custom GPT Actions?

 Your community actions can make a significant difference!
 Here’s how you can get involved: